aitorru/TFM/docs/presentation/main.md

 While Zig is a very good language, it is not mature enough.

-- The language is still in development.
+- The language is still in development. <!-- The latest release 0.11.0 was released in August.
+And it has an issue with libraries.
+(It is fixed)-->
-- _It is not memory safe._
+- _It is not memory safe._ <!-- The memory is not safe per-se but it has runtime checks and it has some keywords to make this safer.
+Also it has some allocator that allow the dealocation of all memory as one.
+It also checks for memory leaks.
+It is enjoyable to write and read (less keywords than rust) and it could be a really good fit for this project.
+This comes later.
+Self-hosted -->

 ---